 The first day of summer means quicker, easier recipes.
 I usually make all of my salad toppings from scratch, but this jar of pre-made sauce was too irresistable to pass up.
 It is Watcharee’s® Thai Peanut Sauce and the flavor is fresh, tangy and gourmet style.
 It’s also Gluten Free and Vegan!

 I’m not sure if all of Michigan makes their french fries this way, but this method was a blast from the past for me.
 I remember having shoestring french fries in my childhood and haven’t seen them since, and no, you aren’t going to hear how many years ago that was!
-I was blessed to spend some quality…… Continue reading Michigan Shoestring French Fries
+On a recent visit to Royal Oak,…… Continue reading Michigan Shoestring French Fries

 Our weather has been a bit erratic here in the Northeast.
 We have more cold days than warm so far this spring, and it feels more like fall.
 I am still cooking cool weather foods until the warmer days settle in.
 I actually decided to defrost a whole turkey I had in the freezer and…… Continue reading Roasted Beets, Sweet Potatoes, Butternut Squash and Yukon Golds